 By teaching good nutrition during cancer treatment, Castille and her team take the guesswork out of which foods to eat and which supplements to take.
 Aside from individual meetings with patients, the nutrition team provides continued support through education, including programs and classes on topics such as cooking at home, finding food products in your area and the relationship between a healthy diet and wellness.

 At CTCA, the patient comes first, always.
 Castille’s belief in this philosophy resonates when she is asked what she likes best about working here: “I love the patients and families.
 We have the best patients; it makes my job so easy.”

 Castille has served as president of the Oklahoma Dietetic Association, which she has been a member of since 2001.
-She is currently serving a two-year term as Oklahoma State Representative for the Oncology Nutrition Dietetic Practice Group of the Academy of Nutrition and Dietetics, and she was elected by the Oklahoma Academy of Nutrition and Dietetics to serve as its Public Policy Coordinator beginning in June 2015.
+She is currently serving a three-year term as State Policy Representative for the Oncology Nutrition Dietetic Practice Group of the Oklahoma Academy of Nutrition and Dietetics, and she was elected by the Oklahoma Academy of Nutrition and Dietetics to serve as its Public Policy Coordinator beginning in June 2015.
 She also serves on the American Society of Parenteral and Enteral Nutrition (ASPEN) public policy committee for 2015-17, and serves on ASPEN's Dietetic Practice Section Dietetic Leadership Council as its member at-large.
 Castille received the Oklahoma Academy of Nutrition and Dietetics Outstanding Dietitian of the Year Award in 2016.